algolia/algoliasearch-client-specs/common-test-suite/README.md

 * Instantiate a new client with the MCM testing application `5QZOBPRNH0` (shared between all API client testing apps)
 * Retrieve all the clusters with **listClusters**
 * Check that there are at least 2 clusters in the list
-* Assign the following userID with **assignUserID** with the first cluster from the list we just retrieved:
+* Using the following convention:

 ```
-LANG-DATE-TIME-INSTANCE
+LANG-DATE-TIME-INSTANCE-USERID

 Where:
  * LANG is the API client language (e.g. scala/go/php/etc.)